kulterryan/who-to-bother-at-on-x/CONTRIBUTING.md

 ### Step 6: Submit Your Pull Request

 Create a PR with your changes.
-We'll review and merge it!
+If you have any questions or need help, feel free to reach out to [@thehungrybird_](https://x.com/thehungrybird_) on X. We'll review and merge it!

 ## How It Works